Updated on April 28th, 2025

 Talk About Your Feelings

 A lot of students and international students are probably dealing with the same feelings of homesickness you are experiencing.
-By talking about it, you can more easily process your emotions.
+By talking about it and putting your feelings into words, you can more easily process your emotions.
 Plus, you’ll learn pretty quickly that you aren’t alone and might be able to craft stronger bonds that lead to friendships.

 Discussing your feelings also ensures you aren’t ignoring them.
 Bottling up what you’re going through usually makes the situation worse, not better, so find a way to express them.